InfuseAI/primehub-site/docs/group-image.md

   >In case of multiple packages, please using the **line break** for each package instead of putting them in one line.

-Click `Confirm` to start the building.
+Click `Create` to start the building.

 ### Conda Package Match Specification